openvinotoolkit/openvino.genai/samples/python/image_generation/README.md

 - (Image to image and inpainting) Play with `strength` parameter to control how initial image is noised and reduce number of inference steps

 > [!NOTE]
-> All samples use `openvino_genai.TorchGenerator` as an argument to `generate` call to align random numbers generation with Diffusers library where `torch.Generator` is used underhood.
+> OpenVINO GenAI is written in C++ and uses `CppStdGenerator` random generator in Image Generation pipelines, while Diffusers library uses `torch.Generator` underhood.
-> To have the same results in HuggingFace, pass manually created `torch.Generator(device='cpu').manual_seed(42)` to Diffusers generation pipelines to fix `seed` parameter.
+> To have the same results with HuggingFace, pass manually created `torch.Generator(device='cpu').manual_seed(seed)` to Diffusers generation pipelines and `openvino_genai.TorchGenerator(seed)` to OpenVINO GenAI pipelines as value for `generator` kwarg.

 ## Download and convert the models and tokenizers